 The Judicial Council administered a survey to collect data for Requirement 4.
 Fifty-five courts reported using remote technology in one or more of the following seven civil case types: family, juvenile dependency, juvenile delinquency, limited civil, probate, small claims, and unlimited civil.
 Courts also reported using remote technology in any proceedings in matters identified in Code of Civil Procedure section 367.76(a)(1).
-All 55 responding courts reported using remote technology in family and unlimited civil cases, 53 courts reported using remote technology in limited civil and probate cases, 52 courts in juvenile dependency, 50 courts in juvenile delinquency, 49 courts in small claims, and 43 courts for other matters.4 Tables 4 and 5 display for each responding court the case types for which remote technology was used.
+All 55 responding courts reported using remote technology in family and unlimited civil cases, 54 courts reported using remote technology in probate cases, 53 in limited civil, 52 courts in juvenile dependency, 50 courts in juvenile delinquency and small claims, and 44 courts for other matters.^{4, 5} Tables 4 and 5 display for each responding court the case types for which remote technology was used.